dicekeys/dicekeys-android/extra.md

             }.toJson()
             // Get a public key derived form the user's DiceKey.
-            // (Most apps will get this once and store it, rather than ask for it every time.) val publicKey = diceKeysApiClient.getPublicKey(keyDerivationOptionsJson)
+            // (Most apps will get this once and store it, rather than ask for it every time.) val publicKey = diceKeysApiClient.getSealingKey(keyDerivationOptionsJson)
-            // With public key cryptoraphy, sealing a message does not require an API call
+            // With public key cryptography, sealing a message does not require an API call
             // and is a fully synchronous operation (no waiting needed). val packagedSealedMessage = publicKey.seal("You call this a plaintext?")
             // The DiceKeys app will re-derive your private key and unseal data for you.